tunroam/paper/report/500result.md

     - What are the security implications of allowing these additional protocols and what measures can be taken to address them?
 -->

-*Which network policies are of interest to this protocol?*

 ```
 client  |hostapd  auth   pre  filter| |DHCP   WAN|   VPN